Welcome to the Forres Angling Association Website

 Book your Fishing Permit on our PERMITS page

-Forres Angling Association, established in 1933, controls four miles of double bank salmon and sea trout fishing on the lower River Findhorn, extending from the Red Craig pool at Mundole down to the tidal Sea Pool where the river enters the sea in Findhorn Bay.
+Forres Angling Association, established in 1933, controls aproximately four miles of double bank salmon and sea trout fishing on the lower River Findhorn, extending from the Red Craig pool at Mundole down to the tidal Sea Pool where the river enters the sea in Findhorn Bay.
 The whole of the association water offers excellent fly fishing, producing salmon in varying heights of water.
 There are seventeen named fishing pools, most of which are very accessible from convenient car parking places.
 All pools are easily fished with undemanding wading in most, when it is required at all – many pools are best fished from the bank.
 In low water conditions, a single handed rod, or perhaps a switch rod, is all that is required to fish many of the pools, while a 13 or 14 foot double handed rod may offer an advantage when the river is running high.

 Antons Pool, Forres Angling Association, River Findhorn